Modern Application Development

 Spring Cloud Config is an OSS library that provides support for externalized configuration in a distributed system.
 It includes support for a number of backends, including Git, HashiCorp Vault, and CredHub.

-Spring Cloud Services for VMware Tanzu packages an enterprise-ready implementation of Spring Cloud Config’s server-side components as a Tanzu Platform for Cloud Foundry enabled managed service.
-The Spring Cloud Config Server service integrates with the underlying platform to generate secure communication between client applications that are bound to a service instance.
-Its architecture is designed to minimize calls from the Config Server to external Git servers for the Git backend and to give operators greater control over the data fetched and served by the Config Server.
-Each of the Spring Cloud Services services has a corresponding Spring Boot starter.
+Application Services on Tanzu Platform packages an enterprise-ready implementation of Spring Cloud Config’s server-side components as a Tanzu Platform enabled managed service.
+The Application Configuration service integrates with the underlying platform to generate secure communication between client applications that are bound to a service instance.
+Its architecture is designed to minimize calls from the service to external Git servers for the Git backend and to give operators greater control over the data fetched.
+Each of the Application Services services has a corresponding Spring Boot starter.
 Similar to a Spring Cloud OSS project, a Spring Cloud Services starter bundles the dependencies used by a client app to consume the service, thus keeping the same programming model when working with the VMware Tanzu components.

 Service Discovery